How AI is transforming PLM: a new era in manufacturing

 What are the applications of AI in PLM?

 The purpose of PLM systems is to centralize all technical data and product information.
-However, without artificial intelligence, key tasks such as information research or documentary analysis remain mostly manual and time-consuming.
+However, without artificial intelligence, key tasks such as information research or documentary analysis remain mostly manual.
 Here are three major applications of AI in modern PLM.

 Smart access to technical knowledge

 Integrating virtual assistants into PLM simplifies information access and sharing knowledge within the company.
 Employees can ask specific questions - about a product, a technical specification or a regulatory standard - and get instant, contextual answers.
-Thanks to The AI, the whole of Business knowledge quickly becomes available to everyone.
+Thanks to AI, the whole of business knowledge quickly becomes available to everyone.

 Fast and reliable impact analysis